-- Taxpayers making use of the like-kind exchange rules are referred to throughout as "businesses" or "taxpayers," both of which terms include business entities that are taxed as corporations, as well as pass-through entities, sole proprietorships, and individuals engaged in a business or real estate investment activity. - Results show a static snapshot of economic activity.
+- Taxpayers making use of the like-kind exchange rules are referred to throughout as "businesses" or "taxpayers," both of which terms include business entities that are taxed as corporations, as well as pass-through entities, sole proprietorships, and individuals engaged in a business or real estate investment activity. - ▶ Results show a static snapshot of economic activity.
 The input-output modeling approach used in this analysis shows the 2021 economic activity of businesses that make use of the like-kind exchange rules based on their relationships with other industries and households in the US economy.
-The results do not reflect the impacts of an expansion or contraction of economic activity. - Amount of like-kind exchange activity in 2021 uncertain.
+The results do not reflect the impacts of an expansion or contraction of economic activity. - ▶ Amount of like-kind exchange activity in 2021 uncertain.
 This analysis of the economic activity supported by the like-kind exchange rules relies on the most recent data available.
-This analysis uses 2019 as a proxy for the 2021 US economy.
-This proxy is used because economic forecasters generally expect the pre-COVID level of US GDP to be reached as early as the end of 2021.
-However, the COVID-19 pandemic may result in the repurposing of significant amounts of real estate and, thus, this report may understate the amount of like-kind exchanges over the next several years. - Estimates are limited by available public information.
+This analysis uses 2019 as a proxy for the 2021 US economy, but then adjusts these data using results from a survey of qualified intermediaries.
+The COVID-19 pandemic may result in the repurposing of significant amounts of real estate assets.
+Accordingly, there is significant uncertainty in the volume of like-kind exchange activity over the next several years. - ▶ Estimates are limited by available public information.
 The analysis primarily relies on information reported by the US BEA and Ling and Petrova (2020), which relies on data obtained from CoStar.
-The analysis did not attempt to verify or validate this information using sources other than those described in the report. - Analysis may understate the share of commercial real estate transactions that involve a like-kind exchange.
+The analysis did not attempt to verify or validate this information using sources other than those described in the report. - ▶ Analysis may understate the share of commercial real estate transactions that involve a like-kind exchange.
 Estimates used in this analysis of the share of commercial real estate transactions involving a like-kind exchange are from Ling and Petrova (2020).
 Ling and Petrova (2020) identify like-kind exchange activity in CoStar data when a transaction is flagged in the data set to involve a "1031 exchange sale condition."
-This information is only available when it has been disclosed by at least one of the involved parties. - ► The responsiveness of investment to the cost of capital is uncertain.
+This information is only available when it has been disclosed by at least one of the involved parties. - ▶ The responsiveness of investment to the cost of capital is uncertain.
 A review of the economic literature suggests that a central estimate of the responsiveness of investment to its cost of capital is 0.835 in the long run.
-The actual elasticity of investment with respect to the cost of capital may differ from this assumption. - ► Analysis only examines the amount of investment that is supported by the like-kind exchange rules.
+The actual elasticity of investment with respect to the cost of capital may differ from this assumption. - Analysis only examines the amount of investment that is supported by the like-kind exchange rules.
 In addition to the potential economic activity that is supported by the investment activities themselves, there would be expected benefits related to the more efficient allocation of capital, which are not quantified in this analysis but would be in addition to the impacts presented.
 Moreover, the like-kind exchange rules affect the amount of revenues raised by the federal government.
 This change in revenue results in a change in the federal deficit, government spending or transfers, other taxes, or a combination thereof.
 These changes in turn, impact the US economy.
 These impacts on the US economy are not within the scope of this analysis.